 Being a full-fledged digital citizen takes some effort and education.
-Good thing that’s exactly what we offer children!
-So what does it mean and how do we achieve it?
+Good thing that’s exactly what Robo Wunderkind offers to students in our curriculum.
+So what does digital citizenship mean and how do we achieve it?

 Technology and the internet are wonderfully powerful tools with lots to offer us.
-They allow us to communicate across continents, educate ourselves, express ourselves, or, to create and program robots as early as 5 years old. 🙂 But while they giveth, they also taketh.
+They allow us to communicate across continents, educate ourselves, express ourselves, or, to create with digital tools.
+But while they giveth, they also taketh.
+Digital citizenship is an important element that helps to make the best out of technology in a responsible way.

 It’s easy to lose yourself on the internet, to waste your time with modern technology, to become addicted to its numerous features.
 Our generation was thrust into the open unknown waters without a manual or guide.
 We’ve learned a lot – mostly on our mistakes.
 Now we know that the use of technology will only grow and that coding, programming and creating technology will all belong to the basic skill set of future generations.
-That is why we need to help them become mindful digital citizens.
+That is why we need to help them understand digital citizenship and how to be mindful with technology.
 At Robo Wunderkind, we try to incorporate this into the essence of our lessons, because it is just as important as learning how to code or how to build a robot.

 A digital citizen is someone who uses the internet regularly and effectively.
 It’s engaging confidently and positively with digital technology.
 It’s a safe and responsible relationship to technology that allows us to be productive consumers, to create technology while we consume it, and to use it purposefully.
 It is something we encourage with the Robo Wunderkind lessons.